Billy Martin: Personal life and public image

 Martin was married four times and had two children, a daughter named Kelly Ann and a son named Billy Joe.
 His first marriage was to Lois Berndt, who was the mother of Kelly Ann.
 She divorced him in 1955, after he had contested the action for more than a year on the grounds that he was Catholic.
 He married Gretchen Winkler in 1961.
 Billy Joe was born of that marriage; his parents divorced in 1979.
-He was married a third time, to Heather Ervolino, while he was managing in Oakland, but was never faithful to her.
+He was married a third time, to Heather Ervolino, while he was managing in Oakland.
 He married his mistress, freelance photographer Jillian Guiver, in January 1988.

 Heather Ervolio sued Martin in 1986 for $500,000, aimed at halting her eviction from the luxury home they had shared for five years.
 She alleged that Martin began seeing her when she was 16 and was still married to his second wife, Gretchen Winkler, and then abruptly abandoned her.
 She alleged this was a pattern of behavior for Martin, that he had abandoned his previous wife Jill at a bar to marry Heather in 1982.

 After his death the feud between Martin's children and his widow Jill became a prominent story in the New York newspapers.
 Billy's children and other relatives alleged that Jill was hiding their inheritance and in protest several family members refused to attend his funeral.

 Martin and Steinbrenner appeared together in the series of "Tastes Great!...Less Filling!" commercials for Miller Lite beer.
 In one, filmed in 1978, during the final days of Martin's first stint with the Yankees, Steinbrenner fires Martin, who says, "Oh, not again".
 Within weeks, Martin was forced to resign over the "one's a born liar, and the other's convicted" statement.
 The commercial aired again in June 1979, following Martin's return to manage the Yankees a second time, but with Steinbrenner saying "You're hired."

 In 1978, Martin played himself in the CBS TV movie One in a Million: The Ron LeFlore Story.
 Martin was a guest ring announcer at the inaugural WrestleMania in March 1985.
 On May 24, 1986, on the season finale of Saturday Night Live, co-host Martin was "fired" by executive producer Lorne Michaels for being "drunk" in a skit, slurring his lines.
 In retaliation, Martin set the dressing room on fire, a staged scene set as a cliffhanger for the following season.

 In 1978, Martin and sports agent Doug Newton opened Billy Martin's, a western wear boutique in New York City.
 Newton bought out Martin in 1982; the store remained open until 2010.